xavriley/ruby-aubio/README.md

 All of these are Ruby `Enumerator`s which means they'll respond to `.next`, and so on.
 If you want the whole list all at once call `.to_a` on it.

+### Avoiding memory leaks

+The underlying C library allocates some memory so to clean this up you'll need to run

+    my_file.close

+to free it up.

 ## Data format

 Each "event" that `aubio` describes is represented as a `Hash` like so: